kmsholcomb/docs-rackspace/doc/tools/deconst-local.rst

 Additional information
 ----------------------

-If you change the *content* repo, you just need to run `script/add-<type> <path-to-content-repo>` again to refresh the pages.
-If you change the *control* repo, you need to restart everything.
-You can do that through one of two ways:
+If you change the control repo, run script/refresh in the same terminal window where you ran script/add-assets.
+If that does not work, you can restart everything in one of two ways:

 #.
 Use the terminal to stop all containers.
 Use the second terminal window,
    and run the following command to stop all containers: